LLNL/MuyGPyS/README.md

 Listed below are several examples using the high-level APIs located in `MuyGPyS.examples.classify` and `MuyGPyS.examples.regress`.
-Note that one need not go through these APIs to use `MuyGPyS`, but they condense many workflows into a single function call.
+Note that one need not go through these APIs to use `MuyGPyS`, but they condense many basic workflows into a single function call.
 In all of these examples, note that if all of the hyperparameters are fixed in `k_kwargs` (i.e. you supply no optimization bounds), the API will perform no optimization and will instead simply predict on the data problem using the provided kernel.
 While these examples all use a single model, one can modify those with multivariate responses to use multivariate models by supplying the additional keyword argument `kern=kernel_name`, for `kernel_name in ['rbf', 'matern']` and providing a list of hyperparameter dicts to the keyword argument `k_kwargs` as above.